Quaternionic Carleson measures: Preliminary results

 \begin{lem} $X_\B$ embeds continuously into $\mathcal{SR}(\B)$ with respect to the topology of uniform convergence on compact sets. \end{lem} \begin{proof} Let $f\in X_\B$ and let $r<1$.
 Then, thanks to the Representation Formula \ref{RF},

 where $F,G$ are the splitting components of $f$ on the slice $\B_i$ with respect to $j$.
 Identifying $\B_i$ with $\D$, we have that $F,G \in X_\D$, which embeds continuously in $\Hol(\D)$.
-Therefore, for any $r<1$ there exists a constant $c_r$ depending only on $r$ s.t.
+Therefore, for any $r<1$ there exists a constant $c_r$ depending only on $r$ such that

 which implies that

 that is $X_\B$ embeds continuously into $\mathcal{SR}(\B)$ with respect to the uniform convergence on compact sets. \end{proof}

 Let us investigate the relation between the norms $\| \cdot \|_{X_{\B_I}}$ on different slices and the norm on $X_\B$. \begin{oss} If $I\neq J$, in general, the two norms $\|\cdot \|_{X_{\B_I}}$ and $\|\cdot \|_{X_{\B_J}}$ do not coincide.
 As an easy example, one can consider the norms $\|\cdot\|_{H^p(\B_i)}$ and $\|\cdot\|_{H^p(\B_j)}$ of the function $f(q)=q+i$ for $p\neq 2$. \end{oss}